opensearch-project/ml-commons/docs/remote_inference_blueprints/cohere_connector_image_embedding_blueprint.md

 ### Cohere Embedding Connector Blueprint:

-This blueprint will show you how to connect a Cohere multi-modal embedding model to your Opensearch cluster, including creating a k-nn index and your own Embedding pipeline.
+This blueprint will show you how to connect a Cohere multi-modal embedding model to your OpenSearch cluster, including creating a k-nn index and your own Embedding pipeline.
 You will require a Cohere API key to create a connector.

 Cohere currently offers the following Embedding models (with model name and embedding dimensions).
 Note that only the following have been tested with the blueprint guide.